 In the case that a child does not attend children's worship, and instead stays seated with their parents, there is a clipboard, paper, and crayons provided for them which can allow them to be creative during the service.

 We make an attempt to stay connected with every family in the Church.
 We simply desire that prayer concerns and greetings be shared each week with these families.

 We have a team of individuals who take the weekly prayer concerns of the church and intercedes for the congregation with the issues that lay close to the heart of our people.

-The Trustee flow chart deals with the maintenance and upkeep of our facility and grounds.
-We have work days twice a year which are crucial at helping reduce costs and to elongate the life of our physical property.
+The Trustees deal with the maintenance and upkeep of our facility and grounds.
+We have work days which are crucial at helping reduce costs and to elongate the life of our physical property.
 There are things done throughout the year that help in this area and we welcome any assistance in this area.

 In the area of worship, we have a praise band, involving keyboards, drums, and stringed instruments.
 We use vocalists in group settings and in solo ministries.
-Lay people lead in many areas from doing announcements, leading Friendship-N-Worship, receiving the offering, serving communion, presenting a monthly drama, and providing many other opportunities for ministry.
+Lay people lead in many areas from doing announcements, leading Friendship-N-Worship, receiving the offering, serving communion, and providing many other opportunities for ministry.

 Our Mission department has many facets to it.
 Because we have missions at the core of our church and we were founded with a strong mission vision.
 We support our over 600 global missionaries in over 160 countries by each church participating in a global giving that together we are making a difference in over 2 million lives worldwide.
 Here are some of the things we participate in:

 Work and Witness: We rotate each year whether we stay in the US or travel outside of our country.
 That money is raised locally and is open for all to participate in.

 Missionary speakers: Every year we host missionaries who are here for deputation for a 2 month period; we hear their stories and are reminded of God's Mission for all.